-Facebook released the white paper of its much awaited cryptotoken, known as “Libra”, last week.
+Facebook released the white paper of its much awaited cryptotoken, known as “Libra”, in June.
 Libra is the offspring of a collaborative effort between Facebook and several other notable institutions across payment and technology sectors.

 At this stage, Libra will be controlled by the ‘Libra Association’, which is described as “an independent, not-for-profit membership organization, headquartered in Geneva”.